 At Furman, we help our students succeed with supportive faculty, flexibility, and the chance to do undergraduate research.
 When you major in earth and environmental sciences or sustainability science, you'll find challenges and awarding opportunities to stretch and motivate you beyond what you thought you could accomplish.

 Every year, we recognize five students for their work and dedication.
-Meet our award winners.
+View our list of awards.

 We offer scholarships in our exciting new sustainability science program.
 For the sustainability science degree, we carefully select seven freshmen who have demonstrated a commitment to sustainability and a desire to major in sustainability science.
 Recipients are funded for their entire freshman year.
 Check out all our scholarships.